j39m/naklo/README.md

 # naklo

 ... is a Perl script that calls metaflac to write FLAC metadata in batches.
 It operates by following a user-provided control file instructing it on how to tag things.
 A reference tag file that contains many examples of how to tag should be included with this script.
+Two references files in particular give examples of how to format metadata directives ("control" and "titles," which are respectively to be used with the "-c" and "-t" options).

 Be warned: naklo is neither patient nor kind (nor is it boastful, envious, or proud).
 It will ravenously go through all FLAC files (if not specified by user, assumed to be *all* FLAC files in the working directory --- it will ask for confirmation about that case) and tag everything.
 There are no dry runs, no previews.
 Use caution, and remember that "metaflac --remove-all-tags" is your friend.